 The potential liability can’t be underestimated.
 Over the next two years, the prospective financial risk facing business from attacks on keys and certificates is expected to hit at least $53 million.

 With the growing number of attacks on keys and certificates, businesses must see this as a wake-up call and realize that they can’t place blind trust in keys and certificates that are open to exploitation by cybercriminals.
-We’ll need an immune system to know what’s ours, trusted, or not.
-And as we move more and more to the cloud and DevOps environment, we need an immune system to scale up fast and tear down even faster, to keep everything safe and trusted.
+We need to know what’s ours, trusted, or not.
+And as we move more and more to the cloud and DevOps environment, we need to scale up fast and tear down even faster, to keep everything safe and trusted.

 The total number of keys and certificates used by the average business is over 23,000—up 34% from two years ago, thanks to an increase in deployment on web servers, network devices, and cloud services.